10110111/geeqie/README.md

         for thumbnailing camera video clips
         disable with configure option: --disable-ffmpegthumbnailer

+    libpoppler-glib-dev 0.62
+        for displaying pdf files
+        disable with configure option: --disable-pdf

 ### Code hackers:

 If you plan on making any major changes to the code that will be offered for